 - And for a piece of history, the remarkable Edo-Tokyo Museum is the place for children and adults to discover the past of Japan, specifically focusing on the Edo period between 1603 and 1868.

 Day 2: Tokyo and Kamakura

 Just an hour away from Tokyo, the Kamakura region has plenty to offer.
 You can get there with your Japan Rail Pass, by taking the Tokaido Line from Tokyo Station and making one connection at Totsuka Station, by changing to the Yokosuka Line, until you arrive at Kamakura Station.

 Once there, make sure not to miss:

-- Zeniarai Benten Shrine – a magical place, where people (local as well as foreigners) go to wash their money.
-This means not money laundry but a spiritual experience, a place where the saying goes that whatever you wash in the shrine’s spring, it will double.
+- Zeniarai Benten Shrine – A magical place, where people (local as well as foreigners) go to wash their money and have a spiritual experience.
+The saying goes that whatever you wash in the shrine’s spring, it will double.

-- The Kamakura Beaches – whether you are going in the summer and wish to experience the cultural difference between your home beaches and those of Japan, or you are visiting in the autumn/winter seasons, you shouldn’t miss on the sandy cost Kamakura has to offer.
+- The Kamakura Beaches – Whether you are going in the summer and wish to experience the cultural difference between your home beaches and those of Japan, or you are visiting in the autumn/winter seasons, you shouldn’t miss out on the sandy coast Kamakura has to offer.

 Day 3: Tokyo

 - The Shibuya Crossing – The number one most famous place in all of Tokyo.
 Despite the endless amount of crowds crossing the traffic lights every minute, people are attracted to Shibuya by the desire to experience what it means to be a part of life in Tokyo.